MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

 	![](media/northwind-orders-canvas-part3/details-01.png)

-1. Re-size and re-position the copy to just below the form control.
+1. Resize and move the copy to just below the form control.
 Double click into the control and backspace over the text to remove it (you can also set the Text property to an empty string or **""**):

 	![](media/northwind-orders-canvas-part3/details-02.png)